 Health Visiting and School Nursing Teams are currently operating at a reduced level with contingency plans in place for those families who require essential home visits or contacts.

 Telephone contact arrangements have not changed and any variations will be communicated to parents.

 No disruption to service.

 All local children’s houses are operational with staff working within the guidance set for caring at this time.
 This has included social distancing and hygiene processes.
-All staff are supported in gaining national guidance and changes to working conditions as thus are being prescribed.

 Due to increased risk to women during COVID19, a service will be put in place on a Tuesday 10-1pm and Thursday 10-1pm at Bridge Street Office, Dumbarton.
 This service will provide crisis support for women affected by domestic abuse.
 Alternatively please call 013897 38484 where your call will be directed appropriately.

 Staff all working remotely, and are supporting children and families via electronic means and by phone.

 All staff are working from home and families working with the service have been appraised about how to make contact should support be required.
 This support remains on a 24/7 basis.